Major in History

 History majors who expect to do graduate work for the degree of master of arts or doctor of philosophy, particularly the latter, are advised to study at least one foreign language.
 The requirements of universities vary, but they usually include a reading knowledge of one or more languages.
 The necessary languages are determined by the specific areas of history.

-Majors planning to attend law school upon completion of a degree at Elmhurst College are encouraged to pursue a balanced program between American and English history.
+Majors planning to attend law school upon completion of a degree at Elmhurst University are encouraged to pursue a balanced program between American and English history.
 POL 412 Constitutional Law II: Civil Rights is also recommended.

 Students often choose to supplement their major in another field with a minor in history to help build their perspective and their analytical skills.
 The history minor is especially useful for students preparing for law school or for careers as teachers.